I’m passing time this morning

 I skipped the past 2 inaugurations, didn’t want to watch even though they were historic.
 I didn’t vote for President Obama.
 I think I’d enjoy having dinner with him and I definitely like his wife, she’s classy.
 Academics don’t make good Presidents in my opinion.
-They are more theory based than pragmatic so the country becomes an experimental petri-dish of mixed bag policies vs a governed nation-in my humble opinion.
+They are more theory based than pragmatic so the country becomes an experimental petri-dish of mixed bag policies vs a governed nation.

 May we continue to do justly, love mercy and walk humbly as we evaluate, speak, dialog and hold this new administration accountable with the power of our votes.